 The cradle of western civilization, Greece is an idyllic destination for beautiful beaches, an excellent culinary scene and inspiring history.
-Set to gorgeous landscapes, it’s also a fantastic country for natural thermal spas and springs.
+Set amongst gorgeous landscapes, it’s also a fantastic country for natural thermal spas and springs.
 Bathing in thermal waters is both relaxing and rejuvenating, making it ideal for a wellness getaway.
 A variety of minerals in thermal springs offer a wealth of benefits from alleviating injuries to aiding digestion.
 Here are some of the best Greek spa towns to visit!

 Loutraki – A Beautiful Greek Spa Town